AtlantisPleb/magency/README.md

 # Agent algorithm

-Agents use the new [Intelligent Go-Explore](https://x.com/jeffclune/status/1797541076024308135) (IGE) algorithm for smart exploration of the web.
+Agents use the new [Intelligent Go-Explore](https://x.com/jeffclune/status/1797541076024308135) (IGE) algorithm for smart exploration, paired with a shared archive that is readable & writeable by an open network of agents.

 IGE algorithm enhances the exploration capabilities of AI agents by combining the Go-Explore framework with the intelligence of foundation models.